alba-lang/lang-spec/sphinx/source/compilation/index.rst

 distinguish the possibilities.

-If we cannot resolve the ambituities neither by names space specifications nor by the result type nor by argument types the elaboration fails.
+If we cannot resolve the ambituities neither by names space specifications nor by the result type nor by argument types then the elaboration fails.
 The only possibility to recover from this failure is when the result type could distinguish the ambiguity but is not yet known (it is still described by a metavariable).
 In the latter case we could resume the elaboration when the